kubevela/kubevela.github.io/docs/platform-engineers/defkit/examples.md

             Optional(),
         defkit.Field("path", defkit.ParamTypeArray).
             Of(defkit.ParamTypeString).
-            Description("Specify the path of the resource that allow configuration drift").
+            Description("Specify the path of the resource that allow configuration drift"), )
-            Required(),
-    )

     applyOncePolicyRule := defkit.Struct("rule").WithFields(